 This Veggie-Loaded Breakfast Cookie Recipe is made with grated carrots, zucchini, oats and studded with sweet blueberries.
 These cookies are easy, naturally sweetened, and perfect for dunking in coffee or for a breakfast on-the-go!

 On a Saturday morning, my cup of coffee is just begging for something to dunk in it.

 True story.
 I speak coffee fluently.
 So, for the sake of my coffee, I had to think of something delicious, veggie-loaded and coffee cup-sized.
-Hello!
-Breakfast cookies!
+Hello, breakfast cookies!

 Plus, who wouldn’t be excited about cookies for breakfast?
 Cookies make any time of day just a little more fun.

-And while the idea of a cookie for breakfast IS fun, this breakfast cookie recipe is also full of all kinda of amazing, good for-you ingredients that will help make for a nice balanced, portable and dunkable breakfast.
+And while the idea of a cookie for breakfast IS fun, this breakfast cookie recipe is also full of all kinds of amazing, good for-you ingredients that will help make for a nice balanced, portable and dunkable breakfast.

 Why this breakfast cookie recipe is so good!